simonbuehler/filament-progress-column/README.md

 ```
 ### Dynamic color calculation

-If you wish to calculate the color dynamically, provide a `Closure` to the `ProgressColumn::progress()` method.
+If you wish to calculate the color dynamically, provide a `Closure` to the `ProgressColumn::color()` method.

 ```php
 protected function getTableColumns(): array